jhercule127/Energy_Assessment/README.md

 ## Repo for the Engineering Intramural Project

 All the R files are stored here, feel free to contribute.
+Cheatsheets for R are available at (https://rstudio.com/resources/cheatsheets/)

 ### Upcoming tasks